geeklinux-io/warpkey/README.md

 The tool will collect keys from Telegram and save them in the `/data` directory under the current directory.

+## 5. Auto Update

+You can use crontab to schedule tasks to execute the `update.sh `script in your project and submit the updates to your GitHub repository

 ## License

 This project is licensed under the MIT License.
 For more details, please see the [LICENSE](LICENSE) file.